-4 Stratagems to Reach Generation Z
+4 Stratagems to Reach Generation Z in 2020

 Move over millennials, they are no longer relevant.
 Generation Z is about to fill in the consumer market, so it is time to start catering for its demand.
 In only 4 years, by 2020, Gen Z is expected to comprise about 40 % of all consumers.
 Probably, customer experience will change considerably by that time.
 Venturers are looking for ways to understand and predict consumer behaviour of the rising generation, born into a digital world.
 How do they differ from millennials and what can we expect from them?
 Let’s take a closer look at their behaviors, habits, and attitudes as they relate to money and spending, brands and social media.